-It’s time to release my latest Big Ten men’s hoops power rankings.
+Now that the Big Ten regular season has come to a close, it’s time to release my latest Big Ten men’s hoops power rankings.
 The rankings are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply my thoughts on where each Big Ten team stands right now and who would win on a neutral court.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina or leave your comments below.
 Also, did you see my top 10 Big Ten plays from the past week?
 Watch them and vote for your top play.
 The latest national polls

 The Big Ten men’s basketball coaches held their weekly Big Ten teleconference Monday with reporters from around the league, and we’ve posted the audio from each phone interview in the post below.
-BTN.com will post these media sessions each Monday right up to the Big Ten Men’s Basketball Tournament, and all of our audio can be found in our BTN.com audio archive.
+All of our audio can be found in our BTN.com audio archive.
 Listen to coach Crean: Listen to coach McCaffery: Listen to coach Weber: Listen to coach Carmody: Listen to coach Chambers: Listen to coach Painter: Listen to coach Izzo: Listen to coach Ryan: Listen to coach Beilein: Listen to coach Matta: Listen to coach Smith: Listen to coach Sadler: Use the Big Ten Men’s Basketball Tournament interactive